-In 2006, the Committee made grants of stock options to two of our named executive officers under the Company's 2005 Long-Term Incentive Plan.
-The details of these grants are provided in the Summary Compensation Table below.
+In 2007, the Committee made grants of stock options to five of our named executive officers and grants of restricted stock to three of our named executive officers under the Company's 2005 Long-Term Incentive Plan.
+The details of these grants are provided in the Summary Compensation Table.